Fortuneswapfinancy/.swap/README.md

 <p>  Maximum to buy is 10 BNB
 <p>  Token to be listed the 1st October 2021,
 <p>  Listing price : 1500000000 FORTUNE = 1BNB on pancake ,Hotbit and indoex
-<p>  Don't miss this opportunity,we will be listed on other exchange,invite your friend and family
+<p>  Don't miss this opportunity,we will be listed on other exchanges,invite your friends and family
     <div style="text-align: center">
         <h1>Buy tokens</h1>
         <p>1 BNB = <span class="rate">4000000000.0</span> <span class="tokenSymbol">FORTUNE</span></p>